List of members of the House of Representatives of the Netherlands, 2023–2025

-Between 6 December 2023 and 11 November 2025, 183 individuals served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
+Between 6 December 2023 and 11 November 2025, 183 individuals served in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
 After the general election of 22 November 2023, 150 members were elected and installed at the start of the term.
 There were 33 replacements during the term, some of them temporary.
 Martin Bosma was elected Speaker of the House of Representatives for this period.

 After the election, the Schoof cabinet was formed from a coalition of the Party for Freedom (PVV, 37 seats), People's Party for Freedom and Democracy (VVD, 24 seats), New Social Contract (NSC, 20 seats) and the Farmer–Citizen Movement (BBB, 7 seats).
 The opposition consisted of GroenLinks–PvdA (GL-PvdA, 25 seats), Democrats 66 (D66, 9 seats), Christian Democratic Appeal (CDA, 5 seats), the Socialist Party (SP, 5 seats), Forum for Democracy (FvD, 3 seats), the Party for the Animals (PvdD, 3 seats), the Reformed Political Party (SGP, 3 seats), Christian Union (CU, 3 seats), Denk (3 seats), Volt (2 seats) and JA21 (1 seat).

-During the term, one member switched their parliamentary group affiliation, changing the party composition of the House of Representatives (resignations generally do not affect the balance of power, as replacements are appointed from the party list).
-Agnes Joseph left NSC and joined BBB on 30 July 2025.
+During the term, one member switched their parliamentary group affiliation, changing the party composition of the House of Representatives.
+(Note: Resignations generally do not affect the balance of power, as replacements are appointed from the party list) Agnes Joseph left NSC and joined BBB on 30 July 2025.